lmgame-org/GRL/docs/DEVELOPMENT_V2.md

 - [✅] Refactor env API and agent API to support GRPO‑style training.
     - System Design: Env Class, Agent Class, AgentGroupBuilder Class, RLDataset Class
 - [ ] Test Sokoban Coding Agent (1)
-- [ ] rethinking async and multi-thread usage
+- [ ] optimize codes in async and multi-thread usage
-- [ ] add execution in group agent builder?
+- [ ] in the rollout, we should have a torch rollout and jax rollout
-- [ ] Clear and organize codebase
+- [ ] Clear and organize codebase (sky rl layout? grl_train and grl_agents)

 Training Variables:
 1) sequence length